West Cornwall · TR17 · Cornwall Council West

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Marazion, that work is shaped by the place itself — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward granite cottages and Georgian seafront houses.
+Marazion sits in West Cornwall, and that geography ends up in the drawings — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward 1960s bungalows on Green Lane and granite cottages.

 - Conservation Area